Cornwall and the Isles of Scilly

 All Responded

-The rationale for not admitting a patient with complex PTSD/EUPD was unrecorded.
-Clinicians failed to explore or challenge his refusal to inform his mother about discharge, contrary to GMC guidance.
+Concerns summary (AI summary) The rationale for not detaining a patient was unrecorded.
+Clinicians failed to adequately test or challenge his decision to withhold discharge information from his mother, and record-keeping was deficient.

 Callum Hargreaves